nickmvincent/DataLeverageRoundup/readme.md

 For more info, see the [paper](https://arxiv.org/abs/2012.09995) or this [recent](https://www.technologyreview.com/2021/03/05/1020376/resist-big-tech-surveillance-data/) [coverage](https://fortune.com/2021/02/23/your-data-is-a-weapon-that-can-help-change-corporate-behavior/) of data leverage.

-This document inncludes a roundup of
+This document includes a roundup of tools, news, social movements, civic initiatives, and resources related to data deverage.
-* tools for data leverage
-* tools that might motivate data leverage
-* data leverage in the news
-* active social movements using data leverage and those with similar goals
-* important areas of active research
-* resources for picking alternative products